"Truly a benchmark Washington Chardonnay"

 PLANTING AND PROXIMITY

-The Harrisons acquired the Walla Walla Valley farmland, now Skysill, in 2015.
+Abeja founders Ken and Ginger Harrison acquired the Walla Walla Valley farmland, now Skysill, in 2015.
 Planting commenced in the Upper Vineyard in 2016 with 40 acres of vines on their own rootstock.
 Eight Cabernet Sauvignon clones are planted on 24 acres of the Upper Vineyard, a differentiating factor in the cellar that helps winemakers craft layered complexity at blending.
 Three clones of Chardonnay occupy nine acres, with Merlot (5 acres) and Cabernet Franc (2 acres) rounding out the Upper Vineyard's Bordeaux selections.

 Located just a mile northeast of the winery, Skysill's proximity to Abeja allows winemakers to collaborate closely with the vineyard team throughout the growing season on essential viticulture practices that influence grape quality, such as pruning, canopy management and irrigation.
 Then, as harvest nears, easy access to the vineyard allows winemakers to taste Skysill grapes daily, informing precision picking decisions block-by-block and ensuring grapes arrive at the winery at the peak of ripeness.